 The TRS technology platform is ideally suited for a variety of important clinical applications.
-Our long term objective is to partner with major medical device and pharmaceutical companies to develop comprehensive skeletal reconstruction product lines targeted at four distinct markets, including craniomaxillofacial (CMF) surgery, orthopedic surgery, spine fusion surgery, and bone growth factor delivery.
+Our long term objective is to partner with major medical device, dental and pharmaceutical companies to develop comprehensive skeletal reconstruction product lines targeted at five distinct markets, including craniomaxillofacial (CMF) surgery, orthopedic surgery, spine fusion surgery, dental implant surgery, and bone growth factor delivery.